La-Flightish-Global-Private-Limited/neoware/helix/README.md

+## Tasks

+### 25-01-2023 super admin landing page, list of tenant page and integrate with redux, axios and router
+### 27-01-2023 super admin tenant profile edit view and API dot net setup on local

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts